009Kings/beeFree/README.md

 # Bee Free: Pollination Station

 This is my first coding project.
 I wanted to do a cute, low-violence game that is fun and relaxing.
-I also wanted to make my own art assets
+I also wanted to make my own art assets.

+Link to the live game! https://009kings.github.io/beeFree/

 ## Getting Started